Scientific Advisory Board

 Great Lakes Bioenergy’s Scientific Advisory Board (SAB) consists of industry and academic representatives with expertise spanning all three of the center’s research areas.
 The SAB provides critical insight and strategies that help guide the direction of Great Lakes Bioenergy’s research.

-Dr. Bruno Miller is the Managing Director of Fuels at Fulcrum Bioenergy, a pioneer in the development of a reliable and efficient process for transforming everyday household garbage into low-carbon transportation fuels including jet fuel and diesel.
-Dr. Miller is responsible for directing Fulcrum´s fuels activities including sales, contract negotiation and management, strategic relationships with the aviation industry, logistics, fuel quality, and regulatory affairs.
+Bruno Miller is the managing director of fuels at Fulcrum Bioenergy, a pioneer in the development of a reliable and efficient process for transforming everyday household garbage into low-carbon transportation fuels, including jet fuel and diesel.
+He is responsible for directing Fulcrum’s fuels activities including sales, contract negotiation and management, strategic relationships with the aviation industry, logistics, fuel quality, and regulatory affairs.
 Miller holds a Ph.D. in air transportation from the Massachusetts Institute of Technology.